syukranDev/MY-courier-rates/README.md

 # New Update Goes Below
 - **[RECOMENDDED]** Go to branch 'migrate-to-MongoDB' if you wish to avoid setup local mysql server and use monngodb for caching.
-Run `npm start` will run gateway and microservices concurrently
+Run `npm start` will run gateway and microservices concurrently (goto known-bug-section below if courier microservice fail to run)

 # MY-courier-rates
 **Abstract**: <br>